Sadsnake1/word-smith/README.md

 ## Pricing

-Word-Smith is free.

-If you'd like to support it, you're welcome to buy me a coffee.
+Word-Smith is 100% free.
+If you'd like to support the project and help me keep the updates coming, you're more than welcome to buy me a coffee.
+Your support means the world.
 Cheers!

 <div align="center">
   <a href="https://www.buymeacoffee.com/sadsnake1" target="_blank">